RHRA COVID-19 Dashboard

 Please refer to the COVID-19 dashboard for daily updates on active and resolved outbreaks, and staff and resident cases and associated deaths as reported by licensed retirement homes.

 There are over 770 licensed retirement homes in Ontario.
-As of November 23, 2020, seven per cent (7.48%) of Ontario retirement homes have reported an active outbreak.
-Sixty-five per cent (65.94%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak during the pandemic.
+As of February 22, 2021, 5 per cent (5.3%) of Ontario retirement homes have reported an active outbreak.
+Forty-eight per cent (47.93%) of Ontario’s licensed retirement homes have not reported a COVID-19 outbreak during the pandemic.